Medical Detox Centers in Madison (608) 423-5048

 What Are Withdrawal Symptoms?

 Regular, extended use of many substances can eventually create a physical dependence.
 The drugs change how the body functions.
 When a person stops using the substance, the body cannot naturally balance itself as it did before the use of the drug.
 Painful flu-like symptoms, unbalanced emotions, sweating, anxiety, sneezing and restless legs are all symptoms of withdrawal.

-Getting through the pain and of withdrawal can be the hardest part of recovery, and many people need help to do it on their own.
-Fortunately, they understand how drug abuse and misuse alters the mind and body.
+Getting through the pain of withdrawal can be the hardest part of recovery, and many people need help to do it on their own.
+Fortunately, medical detox centers in Madison understand how drug abuse and misuse alters the mind and body.
 This allows for more dynamic addiction treatment plans that are specifically designed for each individual.
 They create these rehabilitation plans with the substance of abuse in mind, which allows us to treat the specific symptoms of withdrawal.

 The staff is highly knowledgeable in the use of pharmacology when helping a client through withdrawal.
 They utilize replacement medications to help with symptoms associated with illegal and prescription drug addiction.
 These medications include Methadone, Suboxone, Subutex and various benzodiazepines for anxiety.
 They typically administer these drugs for several weeks while slowly tapering the dose down each day.
 During this time, detoxification begins, and the client's body is eventually clean of drugs.

 Treatment for drug addiction is a lifelong process.
 Once the client is over withdrawal and free from drugs, they still have to deal with potential relapses and cravings.
 To combat this, they teach each client recovery tools that will help them when they transition back to their regular lives.
 They also refer them to peer support groups that will help them through the rest of their lives.
 This support group will prove to be an invaluable asset.